Pixelation-Labs/pixelmon-contracts/Dcumentation/PixelmonEvolution/README.md

     ✔ Attack test from attacker contract
     ✔ Duplicate serum ID check
     ✔ Duplicate Pixelmon ID check
+    ✔ Owner will be able to rescue token in emergency

 ```
 ## Unit test